Which Rummy variations do you know? Short deck, first meld with 40 points or no first meld at all, cyclic sequences, strict groups, knocking?

 Now, let us move on to the playing field: Without custom rules, groups can contain each suit only once and they are complete with four cards once no more Jokers are among them.
 The order of cards in a group is arbitrary.

 Sequences consist of 13 cards at most.
 The Ace is either at the beginning (before the Two) or the end (following the King); it never lies between two other cards.
+You are relatively free when using the Jokers.
+The only restriction is, they cannot outnumber natural cards in any meld.

 You receive new cards only by replacing a Joker or drawing a card at the beginning of your turn.
 Of course, there is plenty of room for variation!